Skip to main content Link Search Menu Expand Document (external link)

 Adding Proxies

-Out of the box, Jancy can read a CSV file formatted as described here.
+By default, Jancy can read proxies from CSV and TXT files formatted as described here.

-To create a link between Jancy and a CSV of proxies you need to create a Text Delimited Proxy Provider.
+To create a link between Jancy and a file of proxies you need to create a Text Delimited Proxy Provider.

 1. Open the Proxy setting panel (File → Settings → Proxies)